Search

 Back to top

-The following is an example when preparing shipping documents for a consignment that consists of only small means of containment.
+The following is an example of preparing a shipping document for a consignment consisting of only small means of containment.
 Each means of containment has a label.

 4 drums of acetone (4 X 200L)